-Our skincare contains only approved ingredients - either of organic certified, vegan or vegetarian origin.
+My skincare contains only approved ingredients - either of organic certified, vegan or vegetarian origin.
 Everything is cruelty free including the ingredients.
-We only buy from reputable suppliers that have been approved by the Vegan Society or that we have known for a long time and where we are 100% certain that they don't sell ingredients that have been tested on animals.
-The law in the EU has changed in any event and suppliers are now legally obliged to state whether ingredients have been tested on animals.
-Such ingredients are not appropriate for use in our skincare and as such we never buy them.
+I only buy from reputable suppliers that have given written confirmation that their supplies are not tested on animals.
+The law in the EU has changed in any event and the sale of animal tested skincare is now illegal (of course what this being the EU several larger skincare manufacturers have obtained an exemption for certain porducts!).
+Animal tested ingredients are not appropriate for use in my skincare and as such I never buy them.

 What about your product packaging?

 All our skincare is now packaged in fully reusable and/or fully recyclable containers.
-We aim to source recycled containers in the near future, however those are difficult to find in the UK and because we don't want to increase our carbon footprint, importing these containers from the US for example is currently out of the question.
+We aim to source more recycled containers when they become available, however those are difficult to find in the UK and because we don't want to increase our carbon footprint, importing these containers from the US for example is currently out of the question.
 The best website for information about recycling plastics is: http://www.recoup.org/business/default.asp

 Not only are all our aluminium containers lined with EPA which is a special resin that prevents leaking into skincare, all our containers are made from recycled aluminium and can be recycled again and again which is far more eco friendly than say HDPE plastic containers which indeed have a tendency to leak (ie. water bottles can still be made from HDPE and that means leaking of chemicals into drinking water!) especially if they are filled with hot substances.